On a recent sewing day, I sewed My Favorite Bag Pattern from Kati Cupcake. A super cute DIY purse that I can’t wait to use and show off.

 I love Sewing Saturdays!
 Every couple of months I get together with some of my sisters and my mom and we have a sewing day.
 Sometimes we all do the same projects but this time, most of us worked on different things.

 My sister Tracy and I made this super cute purse.
-The pattern we followed is called My Favorite Bag by Kati Cupcake and it is available on Amazon.
+The pattern we followed is called My Favorite Bag by Kati Cupcake.
 I usually prefer to sew without patterns, but that also means that what I sew doesn’t look anything like what I envisioned.